GANGLE-MASK/how-to/README.md

 hello!! xen/koi here •̀⩊•́ to help u with gh layout or smth, u can req in my [NGL](https://ngl.link/xennoway) ៸៸¯ᗜ¯៸៸ im sorry if i cant do ur reqᴗ͈̆‸ᴗ͈̆

-i apologize if im bad at explaining or u cant understand it english is not my first word ᴗ͈̆‸ᴗ͈̆  i hope u can understand what i said ៸៸¯ᗜ¯៸៸
+i apologize if im bad at explaining or u cant understand it english is not my first word ᴗ͈̆‸ᴗ͈̆  i hope u can understand what i said ៸៸¯ᗜ¯៸៸ also idk why i make this lol

 ## how do i tint my GIF or PNGs